 The Company maintains non-guaranteed separate accounts for its VA and VUL products, some of which are registered with the Securities and Exchange Commission.
-Assets in non-guaranteed separate accounts were \$35,092 million and \$30,807 million at December 31, 2017 and 2016, respectively.
-The assets of these separate accounts represent investments in shares of New York Life sponsored MainStay VP Series Funds Trust and other non-proprietary funds.
+Assets in non-guaranteed separate accounts were \$32,297 million and \$35,092 million at December 31, 2018 and 2017, respectively.
+The assets of these separate accounts represent investments in shares of New York Life sponsored MainStay VP Funds Trust and other non-proprietary insurance-dedicated funds.